 Registration with the AfN on the UK Voluntary Register of Nutritionists (UKVRN) as a registered ANutr shows you have met the high standards required for nutrition science knowledge and understanding, and your commitment to adhere to the AfN's standards of ethics, conduct and performance.

 If you want to work in sports and exercise or performance nutrition, you could also consider undertaking an undergraduate degree in sport science and a postgraduate degree in nutrition (or vice versa).
 The British Dietetic Association (the trade union and professional body for dietitians in the UK) holds the Sport and Exercise Nutrition Register (SENr).
-Undertaking a postgraduate degree accredited by SENr makes you eligible for direct entry on to the SENr Graduate Voluntary Register and use of the term SENr graduate registrant.
-See a list of accredited courses.
+Undertaking a postgraduate degree accredited by SENr makes you eligible for direct entry on to the SENr Graduate Voluntary Register and use of the term SENr Graduate Registrant.

 - an aptitude for science